In her article Group-worthy Tasks and Their Potential to Support Children to Develop Independent Problem-solving Skills

 - Asking questions - making sense of your own understanding

-Explaining by telling how and why
+- Explaining by telling how and why

-Helping others - by responding to their needs
+- Helping others - by responding to their needs

-Helping others - to do things for themselves
+- Helping others - to do things for themselves

-Sharing knowledge and reasoning
+- Sharing knowledge and reasoning

-Finding out what others think - asking for, listening to and making sense of their ideas
+- Finding out what others think - asking for, listening to and making sense of their ideas

-Reflecting on and making use of what has been said
+- Reflecting on and making use of what has been said

 - Being concise - communicating thinking

-Giving reasons for ideas - communicating reasoning
+- Giving reasons for ideas - communicating reasoning

-Allowing everyone to contribute
+- Allowing everyone to contribute

-Pulling ideas together - sharing, listening, valuing all contributions
+- Pulling ideas together - sharing, listening, valuing all contributions

-Finding out if the group is ready to make a decision - consensus making.
+- Finding out if the group is ready to make a decision - consensus making.